d-fuh/Garvan_summerproject2021/NA12878_benchmark/SvABA_processing/readme.md

 #### 2. Decompress the output from (1)
 #### 3. (Optional) Use SvABA_BND_converter to convert the sv type column (all BND) to proper SV types (INV/DEL/DUP-INS) based on breakpoint orientation

+The file with sv types converted are stored in ./Converted_csv_output as well as ../VCF

+Note that SvABA_further_annotation was not used in our benchmarking workflow and is optional.
+Source: https://github.com/walaj/svaba/blob/master/R/svaba-annotate.R